OPENING IN A NEW ERA

 Destinations have to provide a compelling reason for potential attendees to book flights, hotels and interact in close proximity with large crowds of strangers.
 Those that do must to demonstrate their openness and accessibility, and the economic opportunities that position them ahead of their competitors.

-WMM worked with leading business event associations in the wake of the Covid-19 outbreak
+WMM worked with leading business event associations in the wake of the COVID-19 outbreak

-The Arcimedia-produced UFI Coronavirus Report began as a daily update designed to build consensus as to how to prepare destinations and venues for the reopening of international business events. and contributed to the creation of the UFI publication, Re-Opening Business Events, now in its third edition.
+The WMM-produced UFI Coronavirus Report began as a daily update designed to build consensus as to how to prepare destinations and venues for the reopening of international business events. and contributed to the creation of the UFI publication, Re-Opening Business Events, now in its third edition.

 Our involvement enabled us to sit front and centre as event businesses constructed a framework that would build confidence in business tourism, and our campaign development reflects this approach in all aspects.